MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-deployment-guide.md

 - **Domain-based Message Authentication, Reporting, and Conformance (DMARC)**: DMARC helps destination email servers decide what to do with messages from the custom domain that fail SPF and DKIM checks.
 Be sure to include the DMARC policy (`p=reject` or `p=quarantine`) and DMARC report destinations (aggregate and forensic reports) in the DMARC records. for instructions, see [Use DMARC to validate email](email-authentication-dmarc-configure.md).

-- **Authenticated Received Chain (ARC)**: If you use third-party services that modify message in transit, you can configure the services as _trusted ARC sealers_ so the modified messages can still pass email authentication checks (if the service supports it).
+- **Authenticated Received Chain (ARC)**: If you use third-party services that modify _inbound_ messages in transit before delivery to Microsoft 365, you can identify the services as _trusted ARC sealers_ (if they support it) so the modified messages don't automatically fail email authentication checks in Microsoft 365.
 For instructions, see [Configure trusted ARC sealers](email-authentication-arc-configure.md).

-If you're using the @\*.onmicrosoft.com domain for email (also known as the Microsoft Online Email Routing Address or MOERA domain), there's not nearly as much for you to do:
+If you're using the \*.onmicrosoft.com domain for email (also known as the Microsoft Online Email Routing Address or MOERA domain), there's not nearly as much for you to do:

-- **SPF**: An SPF record is already configured for the \<domain\>.onmicrosoft.com domain.
+- **SPF**: An SPF record is already configured for the \*.onmicrosoft.com domain.
-- **DKIM**: DKIM signing is is already configured for outbound mail using the \<domain\>.onmicrosoft.com domain.
+- **DKIM**: DKIM signing is is already configured for outbound mail using the \*.onmicrosoft.com domain, but you can also [manually customize it](email-authentication-dkim-configure.md#use-the-defender-portal-to-customize-dkim-signing-of-outbound-messages-using-the-onmicrosoftcom-domain).
-- **DMARC**: You need to manually set up the DMARC record for the \<domain\>.onmicrosoft.com domain as described in [Use the Microsoft 365 admin center to add DMARC TXT records for \*.onmicrosoft.com domains in Microsoft 365](email-authentication-dmarc-configure.md#use-the-microsoft-365-admin-center-to-add-dmarc-txt-records-for-onmicrosoftcom-domains-in-microsoft-365).
+- **DMARC**: You need to manually set up the DMARC record for the \*.onmicrosoft.com domain as described [here](email-authentication-dmarc-configure.md#use-the-microsoft-365-admin-center-to-add-dmarc-txt-records-for-onmicrosoftcom-domains-in-microsoft-365).

 ## Step 2: Configure protection policies